catvw/ece251-computer/REPORT.md

 Note: the actual processor-stall line is simply `stall_for_div` ORed with `is_load_store`, as `is_load_store` only causes a one-cycle stall.

+### Branch Controller

+The branch controller could be a subset of the instruction decoder, but it also takes into the account the value of the accumulator, hence the separate module.

 ## Timing Diagrams
 You said to do separate diagrams for the single-cycle and pipelined implementations---but, due to the simplicity of the pipeline, I decided it made